 Varicose veins occur in the vaginal area in the same way that they occur in the legs.
 Causing varicose ulcers sometimes, and cold compresses are used.
 To improve the sensation of pain, and exercise.
 Such as swimming helps improve blood circulation in the pelvic area.

 My dear, vaginal ulcers have different causes.
 So you must resort to a doctor to diagnose the cause and treat it fully and appropriately.
-Leaving these ulcers without proper treatment may cause them to turn into cancerous foci in the future, and you must be careful in practicing intimacy in all cases.
+Leaving these ulcers without proper treatment may cause them to turn into cancerous foci in the future.
+You must be careful in practicing intimacy in all cases.